amira25201/monte_carlo_analysis/README.md

 learner could actually change, starting from a population-typical learner.

 ## Running it

+The analysis was run on real data from 203 adult learners of English as a second language.
+That dataset is not in this repository.
+The tests run entirely on synthetic data generated within the test suite itself, so no real data is needed to run them.

 ```bash
 python -m venv venv && source venv/bin/activate
 pip install -r requirements.txt